Holding the Yarn

 Good tension is created by always keeping your working yarn taut.
 If you are having trouble forming stitches, this is usually one of the main culprits.

-How you keep your yarn taut will be determined by your style of knitting, or which hand you are holding your working yarn in.
+How you keep your yarn taut will be determined by your style of knitting, or in which hand you are holding your working yarn.

 Holding the Yarn for Continental Style